t288matt/vatpac-stats/grafana/README-endpoint-health.md

-# VATSIM API Endpoints Health Dashboard
+# VATSIM API Endpoints Status Dashboard

 ## Overview

-This dashboard provides real-time monitoring of all VATSIM API endpoints health status.
+This dashboard provides real-time monitoring of all VATSIM API endpoints status.
 It focuses specifically on endpoint availability, response times, and error tracking.

 ## Access